microbecode/zk-authorize/README.md

 [install Rust]: https://doc.rust-lang.org/cargo/getting-started/installation.html

 Also get the Risc0 repository to a separate folder.
 This project references the folder with a relative path.

+## Run minimal test

+You can run the one minimal test to see how the functionality works.

+It's recommended to run it in developer mode, which disables real proving and only generates hand-wavy proofs.
+This way the performance is way better for development.

+Run the test with: `RISC0_DEV_MODE=1 cargo test`